 Section (i) (NEW): Development of standards

-Department required to develop standards “to inform a decision by a gas company whether to retire gas infrastructure and replace it with non-emitting renewable thermal energy infrastructure, repair the gas infrastructure, or replace the gas infrastructure with new gas infrastructure”
+Department required to develop standards “to inform a decision by a gas company whether to install a non-gas pipe alternative or to replace the gas infrastructure with new gas infrastructure”

 Proposed by: HEET

-Proposal Statement: There need to be standards to make the decisions of when to use what technique, which should probably be renamed a “non-gas pipe alternative” if the definition of the two are the same.
+Proposal Statement: There need to be standards to make the decisions of when to A) repair the pipe with advanced leak repair, B) replace the pipe with non-emitting thermal infrastructure, C) replace it with new gas pipe, or D) retire the pipe pipe. .
 These standards might change over time as technology improves.
 Regulation is a more flexible way than legislation to create and update standards and thus might be more applicable as the technology improves.

+Please note: the language above has been changed to “non-gas pipe alternative” with the assumption that that term is defined to include all of the above options except C.

 Supported by: Conservation Law Foundation; PowerOptions